The Maasai People & Culture. (Tribe Facts, Language, Diet & Clothing)

 Facts about the People & Culture of Masaai in Kenya

-The Masaai people speak the “Maa” language that is a member of the Nilotic Language family and related to the Dinka, Kalenjin and the Nuer languages.
-A part from the few who live in the villages, the Masaai people predominantly assimilated the national language of Kenya, Swahili, and to a lesser extent English.
+The Masaai people speak the “Maa,” which is a member of the Nilotic Language family and related to the Dinka, Kalenjin, and the Nuer languages.
+Apart from the few who live in the villages, the Masaai people predominantly assimilated the national language of Kenya, Swahili, and, to a lesser extent, English.

-The Masaai people in Kenya are remarkably hospitable and welcoming, this has seen much interest in their culture with more tourists gaining interest in their cultural experience, where the travelers interact with them, participate in their traditions, and lifestyle in return for a fee.
+The Masaai people in Kenya are remarkably hospitable and welcoming; this has seen much interest in their culture, with more tourists gaining interest in their cultural experience, where the travelers interact with them and participate in their traditions and lifestyle in return for a fee.

 What is the culture of the Masaai?

 The Masaai worship a single deity called Enkai on Engai with a dual nature; Engai Narok is benevolent and Engai Nanyokie is vegeful.
-The Masai society also has two pillars of totems that is the Oodo Mongi, the red cow and the Orok kiteng, the black cow.
+The Masai society also has two pillars of totems: the Oodo Mongi, the red cow, and the Orok kiteng, the black cow.

 Masaai Shelter

-– The Masaai people use readily available materials and indigenous technology to construct their shelters that are unusual and interesting houses.
-The Masaai people are pastoralist and thus their houses are designed basically for people on move and their houses are very impermanent in nature.
-The Masaai houses are either circular or loaf – shaped and are basically constructed by the women.
+The Masaai people use readily available materials and indigenous technology to construct their shelters that are unusual and intriguing houses.
+Being pastoralists, the Masaai people design their houses primarily for people on the move, making them highly impermanent.
+Women primarily construct the circular or loaf-shaped Masaai houses.

-The Masai village is usually enveloped by a protective Enkang fence built by the men and protects their cattle from the wild animals during the night.
+The men typically build a protective Enkang fence around the Masai village to shield their cattle from wild animals at night.

 Masaai religion

-The Maasai people are monotheistic, and their God is named Engai or Enkai, a God who is mostly benevolent and who manifests himself in the form of different colors, according to the feelings he is experiencing.
-Said colors have precise meanings: black and dark blue mean that the God is well-disposed towards men, red on the other hand is identified with God’s irritation.
+The Maasai people practice monotheism, and their God, known as Engai or Enkai, is primarily benevolent, manifesting himself in various colors based on his emotions.
+Said colors have precise meanings: black and dark blue mean that God is well-disposed towards men; red, on the other hand, is identified with God’s irritation.

-Enkai manifests in two forms which are Enkai- Narok, the black God, good and benevolent who is believed to bring prosperity and brings grass for cattle.
-Enkai-na-Nyokie, the Red God, vegeful, who brings famine and hunger he is found in the lightning that is identified in dry seasons.
-The Masaai have however assimilated Christianity in the last years and most of them are Christians today.
+Enkai manifests in two forms, which are Enkai-Narok, the black God, good and benevolent who is believed to bring prosperity and bring grass for cattle.
+Enkai-na-Nyokie, the Red God, vegeful, who brings famine and hunger, is found in the lightning that is identified in dry seasons.
+The Masaai have however assimilated Christianity in the last years, and most of them are Christians today.

 Masaai Music and dance

-The Masaai people’s music and dance is interesting to watch.
+The Masaai people’s music and dance are fascinating to watch.
 Apart from the large horns used in certain songs, the Masaai do not often use instruments while doing their music.

-Much of the Masaai music is made of vocalists, the music is comprises of rhythms rendered by a chorus that is sang by the vocalists and the olaranyan is usually a person who can sing the song best, he/she spear heads and sings the melody.
+Vocalists make up a large portion of Masaai music; they sing rhythms rendered by a chorus, and the olaranyan, who typically leads and sings the melody, is the best singer of the song.
 In The Masaai, when olaranyani starts singing a line or title (namba) of a song, the group responds with one unanimous call in acknowledgment.

 The beads that both the men and women wear also create a jingling sound themselves while the Masai jump and dance.
-Women recite lullabies, hum songs and sing music that praises their sons.
+Women recite lullabies and hum songs and sing music that praises their sons.

 The Masaai Hair

-Both the women and men shave their heads during the seasons of celebrating right passage such as circumcision and marriage.
-The Masai believe that by doing this, a fresh start that will be made as one passes from one to another.
-However the Masaai warriors are allowed to wear long hair which weaved from thinly braided strands.
-The Masai children’s heads are shaved clean.
-The young boys are also shaved two days before circumcision.
+Both the women and men shave their heads during the seasons of celebrating right passage, such as circumcision and marriage.
+The Masai believe that this act signifies a new beginning as they transition from one generation to the next.
+However, they allow the Masaai warriors to wear long hair, woven from thinly braided strands.
+The Masai children shave their heads clean.
+They also shave the young boys two days before circumcision.

 Scroll to Top